How to Pack for a Dive Trip

 I also like keeping one or two backup outfits in my carry-on just in case my checked bag gets delayed.

-My suitcase is for bulkier items, dive clothes, and things that are less fragile.
+My suitcase is for bulkier items, dive clothes, and less fragile items.

 I try to organize everything into categories so unpacking at destinations is easier.